 - Bake for three to four minutes in the high heat.

 - Turn the temperature down to 180°C (350°F) and continue baking for about fifteen minutes.

 - Pull the muffins out of the oven and cool them to room temperature.

 These Filipino muffins are great on their own.
 But there are many ways to dress them up and make them more delicious!

 Add Butter and Jam

-Two of the simplest things to add to Kababayan bread are butter and jam.
+Two of the simplest things to add are butter and jam.
 Cut the bread horizontally in half and carefully spread some butter (the muffin will be moist!) and jam across the slices.
-Then put the slices back together like a sandwich and enjoy!
+Then put the slices back together to make a tiny sandwich and dig in!